-Like His Presidential Pick, S.C.'s Next Governor Grows Real Estate Holdings
+Like his presidential pick, S.C.'s next governor grows real estate holdings

-Then-Republican presidential candidate Donald Trump points to the crowd as he stands with South Carolina Lt.
-Gov. Henry McMaster at a campaign rally in February in Florence.
+Republican presidential candidate Donald Trump points to the crowd as he stands with South Carolina Lt.
+Gov. Henry McMaster at a campaign rally Feb.
+5 in Florence.

 Comments